Deal: Burrow Solved My Biggest Couch Conundrum. Grab One for Up to $600 Off.

 I recently moved to a different state and left a majority of my furniture behind.
 (It wasn’t heirloom-worthy, and I wanted to road trip to my new home in something other than a box truck.)
 So I’ve been in the unenviable position of furnishing my new apartment over the last couple months.
 The bane of my existence has been the living room couch.
 But I am happy to report that I am now the proud owner of a Burrow Nomad Sofa Sectional.

 And the one-couch-in-many-boxes design isn’t just for people in heritage apartment buildings.
 If you need one for your cabin or other vacation home, bring a Burrow along in your SUV during your next trip.
-If you have an upstairs room and don’t want to hire someone to bring a sofa up through the window, carry it yourself box-by-box.
-There are plenty of use cases, but if you want to get one at a discount, you only have until September 8th to figure that case out.
+If you have an upstairs room and don’t want to hire someone to bring a sofa up through the window, carry it yourself box by box.
+There are plenty of use cases, but if you want to get one at a discount, you only have until October 17 to figure that case out.

 Suggested for you